 Bear are much easier to find than mountain lions, simply because there are a lot more bears.
 They forage for a variety of different types of food and move from one food source to another as it plays out.
 If we have a good pinon or juniper berry season, they will congregate at the food source until it’s pretty well gone, then move on to the next one.

 Bears leave a very strong scent where they walk.
 This makes it easier for the hounds to strike a trail and they can travel much faster than after a lion.
 When hounds hit a bear track they can be out of hearing in a matter of seconds.
 Most bears will eventually tree, but occasionally one might stop on the ground and fight the hounds.
 Things get pretty exciting when this happens!

 We offer a 5-day bear hunt with hounds in the Gila National Forest of southwestern New Mexico.
 Accommodations are in our bunk house or sometimes in a tent camp depending on where I’m finding bear sign.
 We’ll travel some with the truck and trailer to get the hounds and horses closer to our starting destination.
 This saves a lot of wear and tear on the livestock, the hounds, and us.

 We take 2 or 3 hunters per season, with our success being about 90%.
-I recommend you be physically fit and not over weight, and able to walk some in mountainous terrain for this hunt.
+I recommend you be physically fit, not over weight, and able to walk some in mountainous terrain for this hunt.
 We do have a weigh limit of 250 pounds.
 We can be in some rough brushy country and might have to lead up or down some steep inclines.
 You can use any weapon of your choice, but the lighter the better.
 Our clients have hunted with pistols, bows, and of course rifles, with good success.